-A. Necessary Allegations of Petition.
-All petitions for family allowance must show that the allowance is necessary and reasonable, including:

-- 1. The nature and separate and community character of the probate estate and whether or not it is solvent; - 2.
+- A. Necessary Allegations of Petition.
+All petitions for family allowance must show that the allowance is necessary and reasonable, including: - 1.
+The nature and separate and community character of the probate estate and whether or not it is solvent; - 2.
 Whether others are entitled to family allowance; - 3.
-The approximate needs of the applicant, with reference to his or her standard of living; and - 4.
+The approximate needs of the applicant, with reference to his or her their standard of living; and - 4.
 The applicant's income from other sources. - 5.
 The petitioner shall file an income and expense declaration prior to the hearing.
 (Judicial Council Form FL-150) - B. Duration of Family Allowance.
 All orders will limit family allowance to a definite period of time.
-If the order is on an ex parte petition, family allowance will normally not be granted for a period exceeding six months. - C. Before Inventory Filed.
-Before an inventory is filed an order for a family allowance may be made or modified ex parte or on noticed hearing. - D. After Inventory Filed.
-After an inventory has been filed an order for a family allowance may be made or modified only on noticed hearing.
+If the order is on an ex parte petition, family allowance will normally not be granted for a period exceeding six months.

-[Rule 5.47 adopted effective 5/1/98; amended 7/1/08; renumbered as Rule 6.47 effective 1/1/22]
+[Rule 5.47 adopted effective 5/1/98; amended 7/1/08; renumbered as Rule 6.47 effective 1/1/22; amended 1/1/25]